readpe/goolx/README.md

 # Overview

-`Disclaimer: This project is not endorsed or affiliated with ASPEN Inc. This library is currently untested.`
+`Disclaimer: This project is not endorsed or affiliated with ASPEN Inc.`

 goolx is an **_unofficial_** Go wrapper around ASPEN's Oneliner API.
 It can be utilized to create programs which interact with Oneliner through the provided API functions.
 Additionally, it provides helper functions for common analysis tasks.